Skip to Content

 #6 Stay Connected (if you want to) with Wi-Fi by Síminn

-Plenty of websites offering you SIM cards for your phone for good conditions.
-But the most important requirement is the reach all over the countryside.
-Of course only if you have to, for example for blogging but also for real-time maps for driving, if you want to save the money for a navigation system.
-We decided for a SIM Card from the Icelandic Phone Company Síminn in our old phone, with an option to create our Wi-Fi Hot Spot for several devices.
+Plenty of websites offering you SIM cards for your phone in good condition.
+But the most essential requirement is the reach all over the countryside.
+Of course, only if you have to, for example for blogging, but also for real-time maps for driving, if you want to save money for a navigation system.
+We decided on a SIM Card from the Icelandic Phone Company Síminn for our old phone, with an option to create our Wi-Fi Hot Spot for several devices.
 Handy for work, pleasure, and of course, social media!

 #7 What to do in a Hot Tub & Public Bath in Iceland?